mralfiem591/alf-dos/README.md

    GITHUB_PAT=your_github_personal_access_token
    ```

-   this is required for the auto-updater to function.
+   this is required for the auto-updater to function. **For security reasons: the only permission you should give the access token is Content: read only.

 ## Commands